The Importance of Backups

 Location of Backup files

 Backup files should always be created in some sort of rotation.
-If for example you have some sort of file corruption and you always backup over the last backup file, then it is very possible that you will end up overwriting your one good backup file with a backup of the corrupted data.
+If for example you have some sort of file corruption and you always back up over the last backup file, then it is very possible that you will end up overwriting your one good backup file with a backup of the corrupted data.
 Storage media is becoming more inexpensive all the time.
 So having a separate backup file for each day of the week, for example, will help mitigate this risk.

 It is also a good policy to keep offsite backups.
-So this means using storage media which is kept at a different physical location.
+So this means using storage media that is kept at a different physical location.
 If for example, you are unfortunate enough to have a fire, then your backup files stored at a different physical location may prove a lifesaver.

 So essentially you should aim to have backup files stored in more than one location.
 Enforce the 3-2-1- Rule and have at least three (3) copies of your data with at least two (2) stored on different media.